 Optional University Presentation to Developers / Campus Tour

 The intent of the meeting is to provide clarity for all parties to ensure that questions are answered and expectations are met for both the University and the Developers.
 During the meeting, the University will provide a general description of the Project and an overview of the selection process, but the Developers are expected to come prepared with questions.
-This meeting is scheduled for October 23, 2015 and will be held in the Center for Legislative Studies Auditorium at 1:30 PM.
+This meeting is scheduled for October 23, 2015 and will be held in the Erma Ora Byrd Hall Nursing Building Auditorium at 1:30 p.m.

 Inquiries